Koffmatic/Suspension-measuring/Readme.md

 - **BRP snowmobile ECU CAN data sniffing and logging (if data access is possible)**

 These features are intentionally **not yet implemented**, to keep the current system stable and testable.

+### Planned PC Tooling

+A lightweight **Python-based desktop application** is planned to simplify SD log access.

+Planned features:
+- Serial port selection
+- SD card directory listing via CLI commands
+- Selective download of log files over USB
+- No SD card removal required
+- Cross-platform (Windows / Linux)

+The application will be implemented using:
+- Python
+- pyserial
+- customtkinter for the graphical interface

+The goal is to provide a simple and robust workflow:
+ESP32 → USB → PC → offline analysis.

 ---